aspose-diagram/Aspose.Diagram-Documentation/spanish/net/developer-guide/drawing/draw-diamond/_index.es.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawDiamondInPage-AsVSDX.cs" >}}

-## **Dibuja Diamante en SVG**
+## **Dibujar Diamante en SVG**
-Aspose.Diagram for .NET API permite a los desarrolladores dibujar un diamante en la página y guardarlo como formato SVG.
-El siguiente código de ejemplo muestra cómo dibujar un diamante en un dibujo Visio y guardarlo como formato SVG.
+Aspose.Diagram for .NET API allows developers to draw a diamond in the page and save as SVG format.
+The code example below shows how to draw a diamond in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawDiamondInPage-AsSVG.cs" >}}

 ## **Dibujar Diamante en PDF**
-Aspose.Diagram for .NET API permite a los desarrolladores dibujar un diamante en la página y guardarlo en formato PDF.
-El siguiente código de ejemplo muestra cómo dibujar un diamante en un dibujo Visio y guardarlo como formato PDF.
+Aspose.Diagram for .NET API allows developers to draw a diamond in the page and save as PDF format.
+The code example below shows how to draw a diamond in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawDiamondInPage-AsPDF.cs" >}}

-## **Dibuja Diamante en PNG**
+## **Dibujar Diamante en PNG**
-Aspose.Diagram for .NET API permite a los desarrolladores dibujar un diamante en la página y guardarlo en formato PNG.
-El siguiente ejemplo de código muestra cómo dibujar un diamante en un dibujo Visio y guardarlo como formato PNG.
+Aspose.Diagram for .NET API allows developers to draw a diamond in the page and save as PNG format.
+The code example below shows how to draw a diamond in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawDiamondInPage-AsPNG.cs" >}}

 ## **Dibujar Diamante en HTML**
-Aspose.Diagram for .NET API permite a los desarrolladores dibujar un diamante en la página y guardarlo como formato HTML.
-El siguiente código de ejemplo muestra cómo dibujar un diamante en un dibujo Visio y guardarlo como formato HTML.
+Aspose.Diagram for .NET API allows developers to draw a diamond in the page and save as HTML format.
+The code example below shows how to draw a diamond in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawDiamondInPage-AsHTML.cs" >}}